lunarcloud/rpg-maker-vx-installer-scripts/README.md

 On Linux and Mac, [mkxp](https://github.com/Ancurio/mkxp) is used to create native applications.
 On Linux, launching with wine is an option when wine is installed.

 ## Environment
 This was made to run on Linux.
+I'd recommend running on Linux, whether natively or via a virtual machine like [VirtualBox](https://www.virtualbox.org).

 You will need [Cygwin](https://www.cygwin.com/) or [WSL](https://msdn.microsoft.com/commandline/wsl/about) to run on Windows.